October 19 1915

 King “wilted in the heat,” went one newspaper account.

 “She was nearly a goner” read another.

 Each story King told reporters seemed to be more extraordinary than the next.
-In one harrowing incident, just outside of Reno, King tire’s became stuck in the mud.
-She spent hours trying to shovel them out, but got nowhere.
+In one harrowing incident, just outside of Reno, the car’s tires became stuck in the mud.
+King spent hours trying to shovel them out, but got nowhere.
 Then suddenly, she was not alone.
 A “mad coyote” joined her company.
-“Gee it looked as big as a house,” she explained.
+“Gee it looked as big as a horse,” she explained.
 “I finally killed him, and knew nothing more until I was picked up by prospectors, who heard the shots of my gun.”

 King was born to immigrant parents who settled in Michigan City, Indiana.
 Her father committed suicide in 1896 when she was 12 years old and only two years after that her mother succumbed to tuberculosis.
 King was a grief-stricken teenager and an orphan.
 She moved from Michigan City to Chicago where she found work as a model and actress.
 In 1908, at the age of 24, she traveled to California and became fascinated with motor vehicles.
 She competed in a few auto races but after an accident decided to concentrate on her acting career instead.
 She appeared in a couple of comedic films, bit parts really, but nothing star making.

 That’s when she heard her boss, motion picture producer John L. Lasky, talking about the Lincoln Highway, the newly opened coast to coast route between San Francisco and New York City that ran through 13 states.

 Although it was dedicated in 1913, the road was still a work in progress and Lasky said – perhaps jokingly – that it would be at least ten years before the highway would be in such shape that a lady could make the drive without difficulty.